-I removed all but a couple of generic photos and all but a couple of posts from my Facebook profile (it’s been set to private from the get-go so you’ll need to be logged into Facebook to see anything).
+I removed all but a couple of generic photos and all but a couple of posts from my Facebook profile (it’s been set to private from the get-go so you’ll need to be a designated friend on Facebook to see anything).
 Some posts that are still there are photos posted by friends in which I’m tagged, and for whatever reason Facebook won’t let me hide them from my feed (I removed all other similar posts with no problem).
 Believe me, I tried.
 And I haven’t had the Facebook app on my phone in many years so that wasn’t an issue.

 I also deleted the Twitter app from my phone but kept my account.
 I kept that mostly because I don’t want to lose the account name in case Twitter cleans up its act and I see a reason to return.
 Not likely, but it could happen.

-Instagram had grown on me in recent months but I got fed up with their algorithm that, for some reason, would re-feed me old posts by certain friends rather than the most recent posts of those I followed — including some of those same friends whose old posts I was being shown.
+Instagram had grown on me in recent months but I got fed up with their algorithm that, for some reason, would re-feed me old posts by a handful of friends rather than most recent posts from others I followed.
 And then there were the incessant ads that had become more intrusive that the never-ending cacophony on television.

 Whoops, sorry.
 Rant over.
 Where was I?

 By giving up these modern-day talk boxes all I’ve really done is save myself from developing digital addictions.
 It’s an intervention, really, designed to benefit my health.
-I don’t have any delusions that because I’m no longer a daily user of Facebook that Mark Zuckerberg is going to see the error of his ways — and to be sure, I firmly believe that he and his counterparts across the social-media spectrum are guilty of at best a complete abdication of civil responsibility and at worst a sinister and immoral exacerbation of the worst traits common to homo sapiens all in the quest for ungodly amounts of wealth.
+I don’t have any delusions that because I’m no longer a daily user of Facebook that Mark Zuckerberg is going to see the error of his ways—and to be sure, I firmly believe that he and his counterparts across the social-media spectrum are guilty of at best a complete abdication of civil responsibility and at worst a sinister and immoral exacerbation of the worst traits common to homo sapiens all in the quest for ungodly amounts of wealth.
 But hey, in our current societal system, that’s certainly their right.
-Doesn’t mean I need to contribute to it.
+But it doesn’t mean I need to contribute to it.

 Hmmm, maybe that was another rant.
 Again: where was I?

-Anyway, yeah, I’m done on social media.
-I’ll keep my old flat from my crash-pad days and stash the key in some drawer in my kitchen.
+Anyway, yeah, I’m done on social media without completely abandoning it.
+It feels kinda like I’ve grown up, gotten married and had a family, but I kept my old flat from my crash-pad days and stashed the key in some drawer in my kitchen.
 Every now and then I’ll head over there and make sure the dust hasn’t built up to the point of being a fire hazard.
 But beyond that, nope.